nextstrain/narratives/trees-background.md

 <!-- ############ SLIDE BREAK ############# -->
 # [Measuring differences over time](https://nextstrain.org/ncov/2020-03-11?c=num_date&d=tree)
 We can also visualize how the virus has spread over time by using the sampling date as the x axis.
 Here, the x axis represents the sampling date of each virus.
 The tips' positions reflect the date those samples were taken.
-The internal nodes -- the "missing cases" -- are positioned based on the inferred time, based on when their descendants were sampled and the rate at which the virus mutates.
+The dates of internal nodes -- the "missing cases" -- are inferred based on when their descendants were sampled and the rate at which the virus mutates.
 <br><br>
 Notice how many sequences that previously sat in a line (indicating identical genomes) are now spread apart in time.
 This happens when the rate at which the virus mutates is slightly slower than the rate at which is spreads.